simennj/itsdownloading/README.md

 ## Run from standalone executable
 You can find an executable for Windows [here](http://simennj.com/itsdownloading.exe).
-You can find an executable for Linux (and possibly MacOS) [here](http://simennj.com/itsdownloading).
+You can find an executable for Linux [here](http://simennj.com/itsdownloading).